xthua/bacant/README.md

   You can download from github by `git clone https://github.com/xthua/bacant.git`.
 Then execute `python setup.py install`.
 * Two:
   You can install BacAnt from [pypi](https://pypi.org/project/BacAnt/3.0.0) by `pip install BacAnt`.
+* Three:
+  When installation, maybe packages confict exists.
+Use conda to fix it. `conda create -n bacant python=3.6` create a virtual environment, `pip install BacAnt`.

 ### Run:
 BacAnt can accept FASTA and GENBANK format file.
 Attention on GENBANK format file, it should follow standard format.